PARENT HANDBOOK

 Wildwood Family

 We encourage families to stay after class and continue playing in nature together.
 We also encourage caregivers to meet up during class time and enjoy the forest or trail together.
-If you do decide to stay in the area for your own nature time, please stay out of sight of our class to make sure the children are not distracted.
+If you do decide to stay in the area for your own nature time, please stay out of sight of our class to make sure the students are not distracted.

 Communication